rust-lang/prev.rust-lang.org/community.md

 code.
 If you're interested in getting involved in one of these teams, feel free to reach out to the team leader or any other member, who can help get you started.

-If you are not sure where to direct an enquiry, the best starting point would be the [community team][community_team].

 [teams]: https://www.rust-lang.org/team.html
 [core_team]: https://www.rust-lang.org/team.html#Core